morsapaes/pyflink-zeppelin/README.md

 As an example, you can use PyFlink to query the `mubi_movies` table and get the average movie popularity per movie release year.
 What does it tell us?

-:moon: There are two clear outlier years when it comes to popularity (1878 and 1902).
+* There are two clear outlier years when it comes to popularity (1878 and 1902).
 If you investigate further, there is only one movie release in each of these years on Mubi ("Sallie Gardner at a Gallop" and "A Trip to the Moon") — they're just really popular!

-:new_moon_with_face: The 1920s were a busy period for silent movie releases, which seem pretty popular with Mubi users.
+* The 1920s were a busy period for silent movie releases, which seem pretty popular with Mubi users.

-:sparkles: The 1920s-1960s are considered the golden era of Hollywood, so that can explain the increased popularity of movies released in this period.
+* The 1920s-1960s are considered the golden era of Hollywood, so that can explain the increased popularity of movies released in this period.

 ![avg_popularity](https://user-images.githubusercontent.com/23521087/110458892-95369c80-80cc-11eb-8464-c8cc6144d594.png)